-Many of these areas are close to the harbour foreshore and provide an important contribution to scenic quality.
-Some of these parks and reserves contain remnant vegetation and ecological communities worthy of protection.
+Many of these areas are close to the harbour foreshore and provide scenic quality.
+Some of these parks and communities communities worthy of protection.

-Development, including landscaping, on private property adjoining public open space areas needs to consider its relationship to the public land and be sensitively managed to minimise potential impacts on the amenity of these public open space areas.
+Development, including landscaping, on private property adjoining public open pace areas needs to consider its relationship to the public land and be sensitively managed to pinimise potential impacts on the amenity of these public open space areas.